Trekking Through The Bush

 “Pesky stones!
-Well, why pink waders, you ask?
-Some animals don’t fancy pink at all.
-They all say the predators can see you better.
+Well why pink waders you ask?
+Some animals don’t fancy pink.
+They say the predators can see you better.

 Me?
 I like a touch of pink, it goes with everything and it’s cheerful.
-Just ask the baboon.”
+Just ask a baboon.”

 No!
 I’m not having a “bad feather day,” I always look like this.
 We’re Bateleurs, a type of African eagle, one of the best known large birds of prey in the African savannah.
 We may not look pretty but we sure fly pretty.

-“Being one of the only species in our genus, you’d think he’d have better manners.”
+“Being one of the only species in our genus, you’d think he’d have better breeding.”

 Meet the “Hammerkops” – somewhere between a stork and a heron, they’re the only members of a big family from Africa, Southern Arabia, and Madagascar.

 The African openbill is a bird of shallow wetlands found in sub-Saharan Africa and the space between the beak is supposed to be there.
 These storks feed almost exclusively on aquatic snails and freshwater mussels and the funny-looking bill helps the bird find its prey, and is a valuable tool, used to easily pry open mollusks.

 This is a common dwarf mongoose – sometimes called the Pygmy Mongoose.
 They live in dry grassland, open forests, and bush.
 They love termite mounds – their favorite sleeping place – and hollow, dead logs, next favorite.